stock42/s42-core/DOCUMENTATION/ROUTECONTROLLERS.md

 ### Query Parameter Parsing

 The `RouteControllers` class includes functionality to parse query parameters from the URL, converting them into a key-value object for easy access and manipulation.

+### Middleware Support

+`RouteControllers` supports global middleware that can be executed for every route, providing a mechanism for pre-processing requests or adding common functionality across all routes.

 ### Flexible Integration